Last updated on February 24th, 2023

 Due to the low point valuations and limited redemption options, most cardholders will find themselves better off redeeming their Speedy points towards Speedway-related purchases, where the point valuations are slightly better (but not by much).
 The key to maximizing the value of your Speedy Rewards points requires patience: accumulating larger numbers of points (at least 4,000 or more) yields the best redemption values.

 Between the café items, prepaid cards, and fuel savings, Speedway food-related gift cards have the best redemption value, a $10 card for 7,900 points (which is still far below average in point value).
 Speedway also has options for combined fuel & merchandise gift cards, but those are far less lucrative.
+For those looking for a credit card that provides broader

 The lowest point redemption options, food items can be redeemed for amounts starting at 1,000 points (individual and pre-packaged food items like cookies, sodas, bags of chips, etc.) upwards of 5,000 for hot items from the Speedy Café.